 All racers will pick up their bib at Red Barn Park race morning.
 Photo ID is REQUIRED to pick up your bib.
-There is NO parking at the start.
-Racers will ride shuttles to the start line from Red Barn Park in Parkdale.
+There is NO parking at the start at Bennett Pass Sno Park, so racers will ride shuttles to the start line from Red Barn Park in Parkdale.
 Racers can be dropped off at the start line.

 There is no racer or spectator parking at either the start or finish so all racers, volunteers and spectators will park at the Red Barn Park in Parkdale.

 Runners will ride shuttles to get to the starting line.
 There is not room on the shuttles for spectators to go to the start.